tomhuang12/awesome-k8s-resources/readme.md

 ### Learnings and Documentations
 - [A Beginner’s Guide to Kubernetes](https://medium.com/containermind/a-beginners-guide-to-kubernetes-7e8ca56420b6) - A comprehensive introduction to Kubernetes architecture
-- [Certified Kubernetes Security Specialist - CKSS](https://github.com/ijelliti/CKSS-Certified-Kubernetes-Security-Specialist) - This repository is a collection of resources to prepare for the Certified Kubernetes Security Specialist (CKSS) exam.
-- [CKS "Certified Kubernetes security specialist certification](https://github.com/walidshaari/Certified-Kubernetes-Security-Specialist) - Kubernetes security resources primarly from material allowed during the exam, and extra optional items to help you advance your container and kubernetes security journey.
 - [Configuring Redis using a ConfigMap](https://kubernetes.io/docs/tutorials/configuration/configure-redis-using-configmap/) - A walkthrough that provides a real world example of how to configure Redis using a ConfigMap
 - [Example: Deploying Cassandra with a StatefulSet](https://kubernetes.io/docs/tutorials/stateful-application/cassandra/) - This tutorial shows you how to run Apache Cassandra on Kubernetes.
 Cassandra, a database, needs persistent storage to provide data durability.
 - [Example: Deploying PHP Guestbook application with Redis](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/) - This tutorial shows you how to build and deploy a simple, multi-tier web application using Kubernetes and Docker.
 - [Example: Deploying WordPress and MySQL with Persistent Volumes](https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/) - This tutorial shows you how to deploy a WordPress site and a MySQL database using Minikube.
 - [Exposing an External IP Address to Access an Application in a Cluster](https://kubernetes.io/docs/tutorials/stateless-application/expose-external-ip-address/) - This guide shows how to create a Kubernetes Service object that exposes an external IP address.
-- [How to pass the Certified Kubernetes Administrator (CKA) exam on the first attempt](https://medium.com/faun/how-to-pass-certified-kubernetes-administrator-cka-exam-on-first-attempt-36c0ceb4c9e) - A guide to pass CKA exam
 - [Katacoda](https://www.katacoda.com/courses/kubernetes/playground) - This is a Kubernetes playground, a safe place designed for experimenting, exploring and learning Kubernetes.
 - [kubectl Cheat Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)
 - [Kubectl Kubernetes CheatSheet](https://github.com/dennyzhang/cheatsheet-kubernetes-A4) - A cheatsheet containing many helpful kubectl commands